rnascunha/pusha/README.md

 * [RFC8030](https://datatracker.ietf.org/doc/html/rfc8030) - Generic Event Delivery Using HTTP Push;
 * [RFC8292](https://datatracker.ietf.org/doc/html/rfc8292) - Voluntary Application Server Identification (VAPID) for Web Push;
 * [JSON Web Token](https://jwt.io/);
 * [Push codelabs](https://developers.google.com/web/fundamentals/codelabs/push-notifications) - It provides a web page to test the push notitication (but use **pusha** instead to send message :kissing_heart:).
-When it says *Application Server Keys*, is the public pair of the *private* key generated;
+When it says *Application Server Keys*, is the public pair of the keys generated;
 * [HTTP internals](https://blog.mozilla.org/services/2016/08/23/sending-vapid-identified-webpush-notifications-via-mozillas-push-service/) - good explanation of the how to generate/use keys and create the HTTP headers;